saleor/saleor-docs/docs/dashboard/catalog/products.md

 >
 > **Save it for later**
 >
 > Don’t remove a product if you just want to temporarily take it away from your inventory.
-In that case, just uncheck the [[Published&nbsp;in&nbsp;Storefront]] option in the Visibility section, as described above.
+In that case, just uncheck the [[Published&nbsp;in&nbsp;Storefront]] option in the Visibility card, as described above.

 ## Product Variants and Attributes

-When you enter a product from the main list, you have all the same sections as when you create a product, with one additional field for Variants through which you can change product variants and attributes, check inventory, and control stock levels.
+When you enter a product from the main list, you have all the same cards as when you create a product, with one additional card for Variants through which you can change product variants and attributes, check inventory, and control stock levels.

 ![Reviewing product variants](assets/dashboard-catalog/10.png)